4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Sri Lanka itinerary | 4 week travel guide

-You can walk most of the Galle seafront ramparts and there are a few self-guided walks you can take.
+You can walk most of the Galle seafront ramparts, and you can take a few self-guided walks.

-You can check them out in travel guidebooks, or on travel websites.
-Allow time to take in the sights and make sure to walk to the pretty 18m (59ft) Galle lighthouse.
+You can find them in travel guidebooks or on travel websites.
+Allow time to take in the sights and walk to the pretty 18m (59ft) Galle lighthouse.

 It’s located at the Point Utrecht Bastion and is really picturesque.